CletsyMedia/alx-backend/0x00-pagination/README.md

-# Paginating dataset with simple page and page_size parammeters
+# Paginating dataset with simple page and page_size parammeter